Aadil-Nabi/evaultz/README.md

 - Thales CRDP image is downloaded ( we will use docker-compose to run all the containers)
 - Application is created inside the CM ( follow Thales CRDP document to install the CRDP)
 - AWS S3 account is created and should have active keys
+- Update docker-compose.yaml file with your CM IP and registration token created inside the CM.

 ### `Usage` ▶